VDA5050/VDA5050/VDA5050_EN.md

 The disconnection is detected via a heartbeat that is exchanged between the broker and the client.
 Thus, the fleet control can detect a disconnection event by subscribing to the `connection` topic of each mobile robot.

-The Quality of Service level for the `connection` topic shall be 1 (At Least Once).

 As a result, the timestamp and headerId fields will always be outdated.